ut2019nn/ut2019nn.github.io/index.md

 Collaborators:
 - **Erki Aun**: Search for the discorances in the code and blog post.
 Blog illustration.
-- **Hindrek Teder**: Created the blog.
-Blog design and outline.
+- **Hindrek Teder**: Created the blog, design and outline.
 Wrote part of the blog.
-Some of the visualizations.
-Experimental [LSTM](https://drive.google.com/open?id=1LR0ch-zCsFIPdHhOUc9FrwbutgypMDKa) (not covered here).
+Created some of the visualizations.
+Worked on experimental [LSTM](https://drive.google.com/open?id=1LR0ch-zCsFIPdHhOUc9FrwbutgypMDKa) (not covered here).
 - **Karen Danielyan**: Random Forrest, contribution in accuracy measurement and overall logistics.
 Part of blog.
 - **Rudayasekaran PS**: Reccurrent, Feed Forward Networks and Data Preprocessing.